raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

 ### Installation

-* Ensure that you are logged with user "admin" and install apt-transport-https package
+* Ensure that you are logged with user "admin" and install "apt-transport-https" package

   ```sh
   $ sudo apt install apt-transport-https